 At Camp ANYTOWN students learn about racism, racial and religious prejudice, diversity, and social justice in a non-conventional way that takes lectures and study groups out of the equation and replaces them with a hands on approach that prioritizes group discussions, interactive workshops, and youth-led campaign building.

 The program is supported by the Anytown Youth Council (AYC), a completely youth led working board that provides strategic direction to the Anytown program and incorporates perspectives and voices of young people in each element of program planning. ⠀

-Delegates promote the acceptance and appreciation of people from different backgrounds in ways that enhances coexistence, cooperation, and interdependence in a community.
+Anytown delegates learn to promote the acceptance and appreciation of people from different racial groups in ways that promotes the policy or practice of opposing racism and promoting racial tolerance.

 Address: PO Box 73070